Adopting a child is a positive and exciting time. It is also a time when information and support is needed and questions may arise.

 These are optional and need to be agreed by you and by your employer.

-Many teachers benefit from these days by attending briefings, curriculum development meetings and in-service training.
+Many teachers benefit from these days by attending briefings, curriculum development meetings and in-service training (INSET) days.

-Before coming into work on a Keeping in Touch day, you should agree with your employer the type of work you will be undertaking and how much you will be paid.
+Before going into work on a keeping in touch day, you should agree with your employer the type of work you will be undertaking and how much you will be paid.
 Normally, you should expect to be paid a day’s salary.

 During your adoption leave, your employer has the right to make reasonable contact with you, but this should not be excessive or intrusive.